Khloe Kardashian Having Sexy, Explicit FaceTime Calls With Tristan Thompson

 It seems as if Khloe has chosen the latter.
 In fact, the amount of time Kardashian spends with her man has somewhat made him depend on her.
 The twosome are inseparable when they are together, so for Thompson to be away from Khloe for several days at a time is a huge drawback for him, Hollywood Life alleges.

 While the TV star was in Costa Rica with her family, she would spend hours at a time FaceTiming with Tristan, even teasing him with the sexy bikinis she had worn earlier in the day.
-A source for the outlet claims that once Thompson had seen Khloe’s body in some of the outfits she had shown in on FaceTime, he couldn’t wait for her to get back to Cleveland.
+A source for the outlet claims that once Thompson had seen Khloe Kardashian’s body in some of the outfits she had shown in on FaceTime, he couldn’t wait for her to get back to Cleveland.

 “They FaceTime daily and she teases him by trying on bathing suits to wear for the day,” one insider reveals.

 “Tristan loves watching her model them and watching her turn around so he can check out her butt, but he also gets mad because he can’t touch her.
 Thank goodness for technology.
-Tristan would be out of his mind if he couldn’t FaceTime Khloe while she’s away.”
+Tristan would be out of his mind if he couldn’t FaceTime Khloe Kardashian while she’s away.”

-Fortunately for the 25-year-old, the trip to Costa Rica didn’t last longer than a week before the family decided to fly back home — after all, the Kardashian empire isn’t going to run itself.
+Fortunately for the 25-year-old, the trip to Costa Rica didn’t last longer than a week before the family decided to fly back home — after all, the Kardashian empire isn’t going to run by itself.

 Reports concerning Tristan’s love for Khloe comes just weeks after Lamar Odom had confessed in an interview with The Doctors that he was desperate to win back his one true love.